mesibo/python/installation.md

 ## Requirements

 Mesibo Python API is an entirely open-source real-time library which can be built and installed from source.
-Building Mesibo Python Package requires the following software installed:
+Building Mesibo Python Module requires the following software installed:

 **1. Python 3 (3.4.x or newer preferred) / Python 2 (2.7.x or newer preferred)**